fsaleemm/DevSecOps/Concepts/README.md

 ## DevSecOps Activities

-In the below diagram are listed some of the DevSecOps activities as related to the DevOps process.
-For readability, the DevOps stages are depicted in a flat flow, however in reality, the Monitor stage provides feedback into the Plan stage for new threats detected.
+The below diagram are lists some of the DevSecOps activities as related to the DevOps process.
+For readability, the DevOps stages are depicted in a flat flow, however in reality, the Monitor stage provides feedback into the Plan stage for new threats detected and the process continues as shown.

 ![DevSecOps Activities](images/ss1.PNG)